GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 Excess money?https://tmsnrt.rs/2YpThUB

-(Additional reporting by Abhinav Ramnarayan and Ritvik Carvalho; Editing by Toby Chopra, William Maclean)
+(Additional reporting by Sujata Rao, Abhinav Ramnarayan and Ritvik Carvalho; Editing by William Maclean and Mark Heinrich)

 ((Wayne.Cole@thomsonreuters.com; 612 9171 7144; Reuters Messaging: wayne.cole.thomsonreuters.com@reuters.net))